jbcodeforce/aws-studies/labs/cdk/ec2-vpc/README.md

 package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-To manually create a virtualenv on MacOS and Linux:
+To manually create a virtualenv on MacOS and Linux or within the docker container:

 ```sh
 python3 -m venv .venv